Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

  <img src="../docs/readme_images/planning3.png"><br>
 _Screenshot from NCSE's 'Changing Schools' document._

-I also found this text within the same document to be remarkably similar if not identical to what a user story for a parent might look like for this project if re-oredered slightly.
+I also found this text within the same document to be remarkably similar if not identical to what a user story for a parent might look like for this project if re-ordered slightly.

 <img src="../docs/readme_images/planning4.png"><br>
 _Screenshot from NCSE's 'Changing Schools' document with potential user story._

 For example: "As a parent...
 I would like to share my knowledge and experience... to help the post-primary plan..."

+In addition to the above, the NCSE doesn't just provide support for pupils during transitions between Primary and Secondary School but also provides guidelines for other transitions which can be found [here.](https://ncse.ie/transitions-2)

+I was curious to find out if MyPSE.ie could serve pupils involved across this whole spectrum of educational transitions.
+Including:

+* Transitions between similar types of school.
+* Transitions between classes within the same school.
+* Transitions between primary and special schools.
+* Transitions between early education and school (starting school)
+* Other educational transitions

-Naturally, and perhaps, somewhat naively, I thought I'd reach out to the NCSE themselves.
+Naturally, and perhaps, somewhat naively, I thought I'd reach out to the NCSE in person.

 Initially, I wanted to find out if an app like MyPSE.ie already existed perhaps as an underused feature of already existing software.
 I also wanted to know if the NCSE could advise me on the best way to approach the early part of the app's development.